JCCR/epub-demos/docs/viewers.md

 1. Follow the steps at https://gist.github.com/JCCR/105b17e9d10f26722a24e1c6678f9ae4 to check out Readium JS and create a build with Hypothesis enabled.

-   Check out the `hypothesis-demo` branch in the submodules `readium-js-viewer`, `readium-js` and `readium-shared-js`.
+   Check out the `master` branch in the submodules `readium-js-viewer`, `readium-js` and `readium-shared-js`.
 See [Slack chat](https://annotating.slack.com/archives/C5CE202DT/p1505751892000282)